ELD Engine Synchronization Malfunction — ELD Cannot Read Required ECM Data

 Common Symptoms

-• Engine synchronization diagnostic message
+• Engine synchronization malfunction or diagnostic indicator on the ELD display

 Possible Causes